VectorInstitute/PromptEngineering/src/reference_implementations/hugging_face_basics/README.md

-### Introduction to some NLP metrics
+## Introduction to some NLP metrics

 ### HuggingFace Fine-tuning Examples

 The folder `hf_fine_tuning_examples` contains a few basic examples of using HuggingFace for inference and fine-tuning for a few downstream tasks.
-The examples are
+There are examples, among others, of:

 1) Fine-tuning a pre-trained RoBERTa-base model for the AG news text classification task.
 2) Fine-tuning a pre-trained GPT2 model for the AG news text classification task.